logicalphase/google-cloud-build-command-wrapper/README.md

 # Google Cloud Build Command Wrapper

-This is a thin command wrapper for use inside a Google Cloud Build step.
+This is a thin command wrapper for use inside a Google Cloud Build step written in Go.
+It can be especially useful when running large cloud builds using Terraform to prevent Cloud Build container force-terminations, but will work with any Cloud Build.

+## Authors

+John Teague <john@logicalphase.com>
+Paul Durivage <durivage@google.com>

+## Version

+1.0.2
+Tested up to Go v1.17.3

 ## Use Case